dobleuber/planning-poker/README.md

 Builds and watches the scss files.
 TODO include this task in webpack.

-### `npm run relay] `
+### `npm run relay`
 ### `npm run relay-temp`

 Build the relay generated files.
 Actually I'm using `relay-temp` because this [bug of relay](https://github.com/facebook/relay/issues/1740).
 If you want build these files please follow these steps [PR #2142](https://github.com/facebook/relay/pull/2142#issuecomment-345327113)

 ### `npm run relay-schema`

 Generates the schema file: Beware right now you must to backup the subscription section.
-I can't find how to generate the subscriptions so, I am creating manually.
+I can't find how to generate the subscriptions so, I am creating them manually.